Management Category

 - Invasive mussels overgrow and clog water intake pipes of power stations, municipal water supplies, and agricultural water intakes.
 They coat beaches, docks, and the propeller and hulls of boats to the point that they become unusable.

-Zebra and Quagga Mussels have not yet been reported in BC, so PREVENTION is key!
+Zebra and quagga mussels have not yet been reported in BC, so PREVENTION is key!

 Clean, drain, and dry your boat, trailer and other equipment before moving it to a new water body.
 This prevents the transport of invasive mussel adults or larvae between lakes and rivers.